NATURALLY DERIVED INGREDIENTS

 It is important that your personal data is kept accurate and up-to-date.
 If any of the personal data we hold about you changes, please keep us informed as long as we have that data.

-If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.
-We would welcome the opportunity to resolve your concerns ourselves, however, so please contact us first, using the details in Part 15.
+If you have any concerns about how we use your personal data, you have the right to make a complaint to the ICO.
+We would, however, appreciate the opportunity to address your concerns before you contact the ICO and encourage you to contact us first using the details provided in Part 15.

 Depending upon your use of Our Site, we may collect and hold some or all of the personal and non-personal data set out in the table below, using the methods also set out in the table.
 Please also see Part 14 for more information about our use of Cookies and similar technologies and our Cookie Policy.